OpenBCI/Ultracortex/Mark_3/README.md

 ![image](image_assets/STRIP_WIRE.jpg)

 ### Assemble electrode mounts (x8 or x16)
 **Note:** repeat the following steps as many times as necessary, depending upon your OpenBCI setup.
 In general, using more electrodes will distribute the downward scalp pressure, increasing comfort.
+Additionally, to increase comfort you can create electrode units without electrodes and the wires to place at various nodes around the frame.
+This will also help to distribute  pressure.

 These are the pieces that comprise one full electrode unit:
 ![image](image_assets/Hardware_Parts.JPG)